nailanawshaba/social-hub/README.md

 #social-hub

 Embed your posts from your social networks in your Website.
-Currently we support only Facebook and Twitter.
+(Currently we support only Facebook and Twitter)

 To develop this project I used the following libraries:
  - [Facebook PHP SDK](https://developers.facebook.com/docs/reference/php/)